HMS-Core/hms-flutter-plugin/flutter-hms-ar/example/README.md

 ## 1. Introduction

-This demo project is an example to demonstrate the features of the **Huawei Flutter AR Kit** Plugin.
+This demo project is an example to demonstrate the features of the **Huawei Flutter AR Engine** Plugin.

 ---